LowTechCoder/rpi4-retroarch-guide/README.md

 This Guide written in Jan 2021, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.

-I love RetroArch more than any other Raspberry Pi retro solution, so I thought it would be nice to have a very focused document about installing RetroArch and some descriptions to help someone to understand how it all works more.
+I love RetroArch more than any other Raspberry Pi retro solution, so I thought it would be nice to have a very focused document about installing RetroArch and some descriptions to help someone to understand how it all works.
+Another reason I did this is because I had a very specific set of things I wanted my Retro Gaming Raspberry Pi to do.
+I wanted to keep games separate from the OS on a different USB thumbdrive.
+That way if something fails on 1 SD card, the other one will be fine.
+I also wanted to use that extra USB thumbdrive to automatically backup RetroArch config files daily.
+Even if you aren't insterested in these things, there should be lots of good info here to read through for someone who hasn't had much experience with RetroArch.

 ## Reasons to use this over other solutions:
 * 1 GUI to learn, just RetroArch XMB.